Turkish PM to visit Egypt, boost regional influence

 "He will use his visit to Cairo as a barometer to measure just how popular he is in the Arab street but some Arab leaders may not be as enthusiastic about seeing him feed on this popularity," he added.

 Erdogan will meet Field Marshal Mohamed Hussein Tantawi, head of the ruling council that took over when Hosni Mubarak was ousted in February.
-He is will address the Cairo-based Arab League and outline his vision for the Middle East at Cairo University, the place U.S. President Barack Obama did the same in 2009.
+He is expected to address the Cairo-based Arab League.

 The Turkish prime minister will also meet his Egyptian counterpart Essam Sharaf.
 The two are due to sign a political declaration to create a strategic council for cooperation and will sign economic, trade, investment and other accords.

-Erdogan is due to visit Tunisia Wednesday and hold talks in Libya Thursday.
+Erdogan is due to visit Tunisia on Wednesday and hold talks in Libya on Thursday.

-(Additional reporting by Yasmine Saleh in Cairo, Ibon Villelabeitia in Istanbul, Jon Burch in Ankara, Ori Lewis in Jerusalem and Dan Williams in Tel Aviv; Writing by Edmund Blair; Editing by Andrew Heavens)
+(Additional reporting by Ibon Villelabeitia in Istanbul and Ori Lewis in Jerusalem; Writing by Edmund Blair; Editing by Michael Roddy)